permutationlock/aven.h/README.md

 Everything is cross-platform (POSIX[^1] + Windows).
 The coding style was inspired by the [nullprogram blog][1].

-## Building the example
+## Building the library

-The library is built using its own build system.
+A static library can built using the build system from the header only library.

-### Build the build system
+### Building the build system

 ```shell
 make